 Know your audience and choose the holidays and events that most align with your brand and subscribers and forget the rest.
 Your audience wants relevant content, not a calendar reminder!
 You might need to choose between a well-crafted month-long sequence or specific dates for your campaign.

-With segmentation, you can send emails more frequently to the most engaged audience, and be more sporadically to those who don’t click or open everything.
+With segmentation, you can send emails more frequently to the most engaged audience, and email less frequently to subscribers who rarely engage.
 Some special dates may be more interesting to only part of your subscribers.
 For example, sending a unique email marketing campaign only to men on Women’s Day with hints on how they can be supportive of Women in their lives.
 Another example: On Pi Day, how about a special coupon of 31% off, but only to the top 3,14% of engaged readers?

 A lot of event dates are great sales opportunities.
-If you’re going to slap a coupon and cash in, be sure to optimize everything for mobile: your email marketing message, the landing page, and the checkout process.
+If you’re running a discount-driven campaign, be sure to optimize everything for mobile: your email marketing message, the landing page, and the checkout process.
 If something doesn’t look good on the small screen, it’s a lost sale.

-Come on, you can’t argue that you didn’t expect Women’s Day in March, right?
+Women’s Day is a fixed date, so you can plan creatively well in advance.
 Prepare ahead and you will have time to select a great photo, copy, and design for your campaign.
 Even better: once everything is ready, just schedule the campaign launch and let your email marketing system do the sending later!

-March has a bit of everything: fun dates like St. Patrick’s and Mardi Gras, curious events like Pi Day or Unplugging Day, and an opportunity to celebrate and empower the women in your company!
+March has a bit of everything: fun dates like St. Patrick’s, curious events like Pi Day or Unplugging Day, and an opportunity to celebrate and empower the women in your company!

 If you want your March email newsletters to succeed, these events are a good start.
 Pay attention to the copy quality, subject line, and best email design practices to ensure deliverability and delight your subscribers.